ahpraveen/cucumberjavademo/README.md

 # cucumberjavademo

-This project will help you to star using cucumber,selenium - java with maven
+This project will help you to start using cucumber,selenium - java with maven

 1/ Create a maven project using your fav.
 IDE (e.g eclipse)